kentaroy47/Kaggle-PANDA-1st-place-solution/README.md

-# Team PND 1st place model

-You can skip some steps (because some outputs are already in `input` dir)
+# Kaggle-PANDA-1st-place-solution

+This is the 1st place solution of the [PANDA Competition](https://www.kaggle.com/c/prostate-cancer-grade-assessment), where the specific writeup is [here](https://www.kaggle.com/c/prostate-cancer-grade-assessment/discussion/169143).

+The codes and models are created by Team PND, [@yukkyo](https://github.com/yukkyo) and [@kentaroy47](https://github.com/kentaroy47).

-Our model and codes are open sourced under CC-BY-NC 4.0.
+Our model and codes are open sourced under `CC-BY-NC 4.0`.
 Please see LICENSE for specifics.

+You can skip some steps (because some outputs are already in `input` dir).

 ## 1. Environment

 You can choose using docker or not.

-### 1.1 No use docker (haven't tested)
+### 1.1 Don't use docker (haven't tested..)

 - Ubuntu 18.04
 - Python 3.7.2